george-racof/LineageOS-20---Lancelot/README.md

 📦 About this Project

 Custom-built LineageOS 20 images for the Xiaomi Redmi 9 (lancelot) based on Android 13.
-This ROM brings a clean, fast, and near-stock Android experience with the latest security patches and updates.
+This ROM brings a clean, fast, and near-stock Android experience.

 ⚡ Features